Rag (student society): National Student Fundraising Association (NaSFA) (UK)

-In December 2011 the original NaSFA founders invited interested parties to an open meeting at the Union of Brunel Students, to ask for approval on what they had been working on and to give Ed Marsh, the Vice-President of the NUS, a mandate to drive NUS support forwards through the organisation's structure.
+In December 2011 the original NaSFA founders invited interested parties to an open meeting at the Union of Brunel Students, to ask for approval on what they had been working on and to give Ed Marsh, the vice-president of the NUS, a mandate to drive NUS support forwards through the organisation's structure.

+Each summer after 2012, at the National Student Fundraising Conference (Also known as Rag Conference), representatives from each University Students' Union's Rag delegation joined in session for the annual NaSFA Annual General Meeting, where they would elect the following year's NaSFA National Executive Committee.

+In the academic year 2014 - 2015, the Elected Committee of NaSFA wrote and had the membership approve the association's constitution.

-Rag Conference (UK)
+National Student Fundraising Conference / Rag Conference (UK)

 An annual conference for Rag societies and charities is held in the UK.
 The conference is an opportunity for Rags, student fundraising organisations, charities and associated partners to come together to network, learn and socialise over three action-packed days.
-In 2012 the Rag conference was held at Loughborough University, and in 2013, the Rag conference was hosted by The University of Birmingham from the 2 to 5 September.
-In 2014, the conference was held at the University of York from 26–28 August.
+In 2012 the conference was held at Loughborough University, and in 2013, the conference was hosted by The University of Birmingham from the 2 to 5 September.
+In 2014, the conference was held at the University of York from 26 to 28 August.
 In 2019 it is due to be held in Birmingham after Carnival Rag won the bidding.

+The largest National Student Fundraising Conference to date was held at the University of Hertfordshire in August 2016, which included the annual National Student Fundraising Awards.